-- Maximizes density either through increased number of bedrooms per unit or units per acre - Specific high-cost design elements meeting city neighborhood plans and infill goals

-2.4.6 Area Designated as a Difficult to Develop Area (DDA)
+- An elevator - Required structured parking 1 - Maximizes density either through increased number of bedrooms per unit or units per acre - Specific high-cost design elements meeting city neighborhood plans and infill goals - Area Designated as a Difficult to Develop Area (DDA)

-Projects seeking an increase in their TDC Limits under this section must notify the Commission in writing of its desire to get the increased TDC Limits at least sixty (60) days prior to application.
+Projects seeking an increase in their TDC Limits under this section must notify the Commission in writing of its desire to get the increased TDC Limits at least sixty (60) days prior to applying.
 The Commission may request that the Applicant set forth in detail how it meets the Urban project definition.
 A project cannot use the increased TDC Limits absent authorization from the Commission.

-2.4.7 TDC per Unit Limit Schedule
+2.4.6 TDC Per Unit Limit Schedule